MusicOnline/AK-Dataknights/README.md

 Work-in-progress Arknights database made with [Nuxt](https://nuxt.com) for educational purposes.
 Features Mainland Chinese, English, Japanese and Korean game data and technical support for custom translations (English only for now).

-_Note: Taiwanese translations are outdated due to unavailable up-to-date data.
-This project currently does not datamine its own data._

 All Arknights content is the copyright of Hypergryph Network Technology Co.
 Ltd.

 ## Development